 Your game does not need to do anything special for the overlay to work, it automatically hooks into any game launched from Steam!
 While in development and running your game in a debugger, the overlay is loaded when you call SteamAPI_Init

 .
 As such you'll need to make sure to call SteamAPI_Init

 prior to initializing the OpenGL/D3D device, otherwise it won't be able to hook the device creation.

-The overlay supports games that use DirectX 7 - 12, OpenGL, and Vulkan.
-The overlay does not currently support Metal.
+The overlay supports games that use DirectX 7 - 12, OpenGL, Metal, and Vulkan.
 The overlay will not be active in software-rasterized games.

 NOTE: The overlay is automatically disabled for 'Software' app types.